9. When one Applies Sufficient Force…

 δ = 0.69mm per tine

-Table 7 shows where the result fits into Table 2 from higher up:
+Table 8 shows where the result fits into Table 2 from the chapter Fountain Pen Flex Nib Classification:

 PS: In the example, we used two flat, rectangular components for the tines; two pointy, triangular shapes would have been more appropriate.
-However, this would have caused more trouble in the calculation that it would have benefitted.
+However, this would have caused more trouble in the calculation that it would have benefitted our understanding.

 PPS: Usually, the tines are curved.
-Let’s have a look at the effect of curve tines after the next chapter.
+Let’s have a look at the effect of curve tines in the next chapter.